Dear Camp Families,

-As a quick reminder, drop off time for campers is on Monday, between 8:30am and 9am - we'll have some tea and coffee available for arriving adults.
+As a quick reminder, drop off time for campers is on Monday, between 9am and 11am.
 Parents/guardians should return on Friday, at 11am for a luncheon and short camper presentation for families and friends.

 Families who requested transportation to camp have been contacted.
-We are meeting at Gerena School at 7:30am on Monday.
+We are meeting at the White Street School at 8am on Monday.
 If you have not spoken with me, and your camper needs a ride, please call/text/email me as soon as possible (413-628-1114).
-Friday drop-offs will be around 1:30pm at Gerena School.
+Friday drop-offs will be around 1:30pm at the White Street School School.

 Should you have any questions or concerns, please do not hesitate to contact me.
 See you soon for another special and memorable summer on the farm!

 Ben Murray, Farm Director

 What to bring for camp